 Mount Pleasant is part of the Cambridge Inner Ring Road and carries dense and very heavy traffic.
-Please note it is a one-way system.
-It is highly dangerous and illegal to cycle against the traffic flow.
-Cycling on the pavements is also illegal.
+Please note it is a one-way system; it is highly dangerous and illegal to cycle against the traffic flow.
 The wearing of protective and highly visible clothing is strongly encouraged.
-The use of front and rear lamps is required by law after dark, see https://www.gov.uk/highway-code.
+The use of front and rear lamps is required by law after dark, see the Highway Code.